Jakub Jarosz

 Let’s change our hats for a moment and wear the end user’s, a customer’s, hat.

-You are waking up, going to the kitchen and taking the first sip of your favourite morning beverage.
-At the same time, you are holding a smartphone or a tablet and trying to check the news or emails.
+You’re waking up, going to the kitchen and taking a sip of your favourite beverage.
+At the same time, you scroll on your mobile, trying to check the news and emails.

 It takes ages for the newsfeed to load.
-Scrolling on the tablet is slower than normal.
-Applications are not starting as smoothly as they did a week or a month ago.
+Scrolling on the tablet is slower than usual.
+Applications aren’t starting as fast as they were a week or a month ago.

-You go for a short walk to the park nearby.
-You start enjoying the morning sunshine.
+You go for a short walk to the park nearby and start enjoying the morning sunshine.
 Initial frustration disappears.

 The investigation journey begins

 You realise that current tests are not enough.
-You need to find “the issue”.
+You need to find the bottlenecks that slow down the app.

-You know you need to start benchmarking your application.
-You need to dive deeper into the internals to find and fix real problems that have surfaced!
+You need to dive deeper into the internals to find and fix performance problems.
+You know that you need to start writing benchmarks.

 Till next time!